sungsoo/sungsoo.github.io/_posts/2014-06-11-mapr-tables.md

 families](/display/MapR/table+cf) for your table from the MCS or directly from the command line.

-Icon

-The Apache HBase API exposes many low-level administrative functions that can be tuned for performance or reliability.
+* The Apache HBase API exposes many low-level administrative functions that can be tuned for performance or reliability.
 The reliability and functionality of MapR tables renders these low-level functions moot, and these low-level calls are not supported for MapR tables.
 See [MapR Table Support for Apache HBase API](/display/MapR/MapR+Table+Support+for+Apache+HBase+API) for detailed information.

 During [data
 migration](/display/MapR/Migrating+Between+Apache+HBase+Tables+and+MapR+Tables)